 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Association and the revenue can be reliably measured.
 The Association assesses its revenue arrangements against specific criteria in order to determine that it is acting as a principal in all its revenue agreements.
 The following specific recognition criteria must also be met before revenue is recognized.

-Stickers, permits and other fees
+Permits and other fees

-Stickers and permits are recognized upon issuance while other fees are recognized when the earning process is complete.
+Permits are recognized upon issuance while other fees are recognized when the earning process is complete.

+Interest income

-Interest income Interest income is recognized as it accrues.
+Interest income is recognized as it accrues.

 Costs and Expenses